Children of different ages are not ready for the same activities, so how do you create K-5 music activities? Take a peek at these ideas.

-First, let’s talk about WHY you might want to create music activities for grades K-5.
-This is a broad age range with a HUGE difference in ability levels.
-But, sometimes there may be several reasons you might want to teach the same basic material.
+Grades K-5 represent a broad age range with a HUGE difference in ability levels.
+But, sometimes there may be several reasons you may want to teach the same basic material.

-When I came to my last school, a tradition had been established of programming a K-5 Winter Holiday program.
-I was expected to follow that tradition.
-Previous traditions spotlighted one grade at a time, leaving large numbers of children sitting and not participating for a long time.
-After the first year, I changed it up so that all grade levels performed on every piece while a specific grade level was highlighted on instrumental parts or other special activities.
+At my last school, they had an established tradition of presenting a K-5 Winter Holiday program.
+I was expected to follow this tradition.
+Previous traditions spotlighted one grade level at a time.
+This left large numbers of children sitting and not participating for a long time.
+After the first year, I changed the structure of this program so all grade levels performed on every piece while a specific grade level was highlighted on instrumental parts or other special activities.

-There is no better way to build a sense of community, belonging, and togetherness than singing together as a school.
-We always opened every school assembly with a patriotic song and closed each assembly with our school song.
+Singing together as a school builds a sense of community, belonging, and togetherness.
+We always open every school assembly with a patriotic song and close each assembly with our school song.
 If you do not have an energetic school song that you and your students are proud to sing, write one!
 Build some school spirit.

-I identified this need quite by accident when our students were sitting and waiting for an assembly to begin and our presenters were running late.
-As the music teacher, I grabbed the microphone and we sang together to fill time.
-However, there were very few songs that everyone knew.
-After that I established a small core repertoire that all students would know.
-Patriotic songs and camp songs make perfect core repertoire pieces.
+I identified this need quite by accident with 400 students sitting on the floor waiting for an assembly to begin and there was NO PRESENTER!
+He was running late.
+As the music teacher, I grabbed the microphone and we sang together to fill the time.
+However, we only had a few songs all grades knew.
+After that, I established a small core repertoire that all students would know.
+Patriotic songs, rounds and canons, and even camp songs are perfect core repertoire pieces.
 Choose a variety of styles and genres.

-Over my career, we have had a few last-minute performance requests.
-One of these requests came with only hours’ notice.
-The most important performance was when one of our kindergarten students died.
-There was no time to prepare, but we were able to perform a song we already knew at a memorial service held at our school.
+Over my career, I have had a few last-minute performance requests.
+One of these requests came with only a couple of hours’ notice.
+The most important performance was upon the unexpected death of a student.
+We had no time to prepare but we did perform a song we already knew.
+That spontaneous performance added immensely to the ceremony.

-I have a small core of Winter Holiday Songs that we would repeat from year to year while adding/deleting others.
-The fact that most of my older students already knew these core songs allowed them to learn the instrumental melodies/accompaniments quickly.
+I have a small core of Winter Holiday Songs that we repeat from year to year while we add and delete others.
+The fact that most of my older students already know these core songs allows them to learn the instrumental melodies and accompaniments quickly.

 Divide your classes or grade levels in a way that works for you and your students.
-This will allow you to vary music activities and establish levels of graduated difficulty.
-I divide my groups into three different levels and assign activities accordingly.
+This will allow you to vary music activities and establish levels of differentiation.
+I divide my classes into three levels and assign activities accordingly.

 - Level 1 – Grades K-1